Do You Need a Car or ATV in Nosara? (What to Rent + What to Skip)

 What to know:

 A 4x4 vehicle can get you almost anywhere around Nosara and is especially helpful during the rainy season when roads can get rough.
+If you’re planning to explore waterfalls or do day trips, having the right setup makes a big difference (see our waterfall guide).

 Cars are also the most practical choice if you’re traveling with kids since you can rent one with infant or child seats and have space for groceries, beach gear, and anything else you need.
+If you're traveling with kids, you might also want to read our guide about bringing kids to Nosara.

 If you want something simple and reliable, this is usually the safest choice.